code-jugglers/brain-games-rust/README.md

 # "Brain" games in rust

 A simple tic tac toe bot.
-The program will spit out the results incrementally over 3,000,000 games.
+The program that trains two "dumb" bots over 3,000,000 games.
 What you should observe is that the bots will begin to tie the further along they get until neither bot can gain an advantage.

-After a round of training is complete the bots will dump their "brains" into local files and use them for continued rounds.
-You can also explore these files to see which moves a bot is most likely to take for a given board state.

-Once the bots have been trained you can play against them.
-Enter moves by entering first the column and then the row separated by a space.
-For example the top left corner would be "0 0" and the center right would be "2 1".
+The training portion of the program is written in rust and compiled with wasm-pack.
+Those output files are loading via a Web Worker to keep the training loop off of the main thread.

 ```BASH
 wasm-pack build --target web -d www/pkg
 ```

+Then open point a local server to www and play right away or train first.

 ## Explanation: